XeonAJ/awesome_ai_ideas/README.md

 # The "Idea" repo! 💡💡💡
-A collection of ideas for kick-starting your AI journey! <br>
+A collection of ideas for kick-starting your AI Project journey! <br>

 ## Beginner AI Project Ideas
 <details>